 1. Not upheld

 We noted the National Identity Register was not yet in existence, but that under current proposals, the database would not contain health, financial or criminal records.
-We considered, however, that readers of the New Statesman would understand that
+We considered, however, that readers of the New Statesman would understand

-abuse.
+vulnerable to abuse.
 We noted that the issues relating to the National Identity Register and ID card scheme, including the information the database was likely to hold, had been well documented in the press, and considered people would recognise

 the ad was deliberately controversial, to encourage discussion on a sensitive political issue.
 We concluded that the ad was not misleading.

 2. Not upheld

 We did not consider that most people would interpret the ad to mean that all those who might work for the National Identity Register, or a similar database scheme, were corrupt and likely to sell confidential information or abuse their position.